 Q: I represent a company—let’s call it “ClientCorp”—that has a long-term contract with another company, “TargetCorp.”
-A provision in the agreement allows ClientCorp to exit the contract in the event of a “change of control” at TargetCorp.
+A change-of-control provision in the agreement allows ClientCorp to exit the contract in the event of a “change of control” at TargetCorp.
 We have become aware that TargetCorp is in negotiations to be acquired by a third party, “AcquirerCorp,” a change that would trigger this provision.
 ClientCorp represents about 20% of TargetCorp’s business.
 Instead of exercising our right to exit the contract, we would like to negotiate new terms with AcquirerCorp.
 (Our client’s contract is no longer “market,” and we think we could get better terms in a new deal today.)
 Should we tell AcquirerCorp now about our intention to renegotiate?

 A: Change-of-control provisions are standard in long-term agreements, as they allow a party to avoid being forced to work with someone other than its agreed-upon counterpart.
 In this situation, the change-of-control provision gives you substantial leverage.
 You should be cautious about how you use that leverage, and even more cautious about inadvertently giving it away.